 Do not merely listen to the word, and so deceive yourselves.
 Do what it says (James 1:22).

 The works of his hands are faithful and just; all his precepts are trustworthy (Psalms 111:7).

 Very truly I tell you, all who have faith in me will do the works I have been doing, and they will do even greater things than these, because I am going to the Father (John 14:12).

 3. These principles apply to our ministries, too.
 As a ministry, Jesus tells us that many will say "we" did this and "we" did that in your name.
 Lord, we built this ministry and fed homeless people, we raised money for this mission trip, we visited people in nursing homes and so on.
 But again, lost people feed the hungry and raise money and visit folks in nursing homes.
 When you say you do these things in HIS name but aren't living it yourself, it means nothing to Jesus.
 He will simply tell you he never knew you.
 There are so many so-called ministries out there that raise funds to help orphans but keep most of the money for themselves.
 Even on a smaller scale, do we give God our leftovers or our best?
 Are we really serving out of a humility from grace or because it looks good to others?
 As we lead our ministries, we must teach others the importance of serving God.
 That not all ministry is truly led by God.

 Therefore if you have any encouragement from being united with Christ, if any comfort from his love, if any common sharing in the Spirit, if any tenderness and compassion, then make my joy complete by being like-minded, having the same love, being one in spirit and of one mind.
 Do nothing out of selfish ambition or vain conceit.
-Rather, in humility value others above yourselves, not looking to your own interests but each of you to the interests of others (Phil.
-2:1-4).
+Rather, in humility value others above yourselves, not looking to your own interests but each of you to the interests of others (Philippians 2:1-4).